 BW Legal will work with you as a debtor to find a suitable solution including a payment plan.
 It’s in your interest to make sure that the debt is paid back and going to court can be costly.
 That means you need to agree to regular repayments over a reasonable time period.

 There are a number of options when you’re in debt.
 If you have the money, you should attempt to pay off your debt as this can affect your credit rating.
-If you’re unable to pay the debt off immediately, there are the 5 other options that can help you with your debt:
+If you’re unable to pay the debt off immediately, there are four other options:

-- Debt Management Plan (DMP) – with this option, you can pay less than the minimum payments every month and you can benefit from the lenders stopping you being charged interest.
+- Debt Management Plan (DMP) – with this option, you can pay below the minimum payments each month and you can benefit from the lenders stopping you being charged interest.
 This is an ideal option for a short period of time.
-For example, if you lost your job.
+For example, if you lost employment.

-- Individual Inoluntary Arrangement (IVA) – this solution is ideal if you owe £6,000 or more, and need to ensure your home is saved from being repossessed.
+- Individual Voluntary Arrangement (IVA) – this option is ideal if you owe £6,000 or more, and need to ensure your home is saved from repossession.

 - Debt Relief Order – this is option is available to those who suitable have debts of less than £20,000, who have a low income and do not own a house.

 - Bankruptcy – when your finances are particularly bad, this is a good way to reset your financial situation.
-There is stigma about ‘bankruptcy’, but it can clear off all your debt and put you in a clear situation and way forward.
+There is a stigma about ‘bankruptcy’, but it can clear off all your debt.

 BW Legal Contact Information